Yiweiwangau/Basic-Contacts-application/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The information used in this application is applied using https://jsonplaceholder.typicode.com/ 's API

 You may download the code and save it in your local folder.
 Please `cd` to the location of file saved and type
 ### `npm install`